TcMenu/tcmenu-examples-starters/java/embedControlJavaFx/README.md

 It is likely before any public release that you'll want to customize the application.
 This can easily be acheived by editing the images and forms stored in the `src/main/resources` folder.
 A few of the most common ones are provided here:

+* `version.properties` this contains the name of the application, and the build version and timestamp (the later are set during a maven build).
+* `aboutPage.fxml` is the JavaFX form definition for the about window.
+* `generalSettings.fxml` is the JavaFX settings form definition, only change this if you also modify the controller accordingly.
+* `mainWindow.fxml` is the main window when the app starts
 * `fximg/large_icon.png` is the icon drawn by the application forms.
 * `fximg/embedCONTROL.ico` is the start up application icon, only used by the packager on Windows
 * `fximg/MyIcons.icns` is the start up application icon, only used by the packager on macOS

-* `aboutPage.fxml` is the JavaFX form definition for the about window.
-* `generalSettings.fxml` is the JavaFX settings form definition, only change this if you also modify the controller accordingly.
-* `mainWindow.fxml` is the main window when the app starts
-* `version.properties` is automatically set by maven during the build
+You can use the EmbedControl icon or logo to show compatibility with TagVal protocol.

 You can also provide your own custom pages, each page must extend from `PanelPresentable` and can be added to the navigation manager, in this case the `JfxNavigationHeader` in `RemoteConnectionPanel` using `navigationManager.addCustomMenuPanel(subMenuCustom, myPanelPresentable)`.